nokola/fp-guide/How to write a good tutorial for Fantasia Painter.md

 #### Be demonstrative.
 Use pictures and screenshots.

 You have the ability to take a screenshot of your phone screen.
-Use it to illustrate certain tricky or hard to explain parts of your tutorial, where a visual would be helpful.
+Use it to illustrate certain tricky or hard to explain parts of your tutorial where a visual would be helpful.
 Use screenshots to show the final product of your tutorial.
 It should be one of the main attractions for readers.

 #### Edit.